anyakatsevich/anyakatsevich.github.io/_pages/about.md

 ======

-I'm a PhD student at the [Courant Institute](https://math.nyu.edu/dynamic/).
+I'm a mathematics PhD candidate at the [Courant Institute](https://math.nyu.edu/dynamic/) at New York University.